emaildanwilson/minikube-federation/README.md

 Inspect the contents of `hello-europe.yaml`.
 Notice the additional annotation for `federation.alpha.kubernetes.io/cluster-selector`.

-Then apply it to the federation API.
+Apply the yaml to the federation API.

   ```console
   kubectl apply -f ./hello-europe.yaml
   ```

-verify that both replicas are running in europe now
+verify that all replicas are running in europe now

   ```console
   kubectl get rs,po --context=us